Manaye/code-201-prework/prework/ubuntu/4_vscode.md

 Now let's verify that it is installed.
 Enter the following into your terminal:

-`nodejs -e 'console.log("works")'`
+`node -e 'console.log("works")'`

 You should get a response that says "works".
 If not, try reinstalling Node again.
 If you are still having issues, please contact your instructor.

 ### Install ESLint

 Now that you have Node installed, you can install Node packages using its package manager, **NPM**.
-Open your terminal (Git Bash on Windows) and enter:
+Open your terminal and enter:

-`npm -g i eslint git-open`
+`sudo npm -g i eslint git-open`

 You should see a lot of feedback as it installs.